Dimensional reduction of dynamical systems on graphons: Conclusions

 Motivated by various studies of dynamics on large networks, we have analyzed a class of nonlinear dynamical systems on infinitely large networks and its dimension reduction using graphons.
 Much of sections \ref{sec_2} and \ref{sec_3} is inspired by Ref.~\cite{medvedev2014nonlinear}, which dealt with a different class of dynamical systems on graphons.
 We provided different or simpler proofs wherever appropriate and pointed out the correspondence between the Galerkin approximation and the finite-network solution.
 We focused on dense graphons; developing similar mathematics for sparse graphons \cite{kaliuzhnyi2017semilinear, crucianelli2024interacting} warrants future work.

+Mathematically, we analyzed the accuracy of the GBB reduction by establishing an error bound.
 In numerical simulations, we used six dynamical system models and six types of graphons.
 We observed that the GBB and spectral reductions were reasonably accurate for most pairs of dynamics and graphon.
-Their accuracy is apparently better than the same reduction methods for many finite networks explored in the literature~\cite{gao2016universal, laurence2019spectral, masuda2022dimension, kundu2022accuracy}.
+The obtained accuracy for the graphon dynamics is comparable with that of these dimension reduction methods for finite networks examined in the literature~\cite{gao2016universal, laurence2019spectral, masuda2022dimension, kundu2022accuracy}.
 We also numerically found that the performance of the GBB and spectral reductions were similar on the six graphons.
 This last result is somewhat unexpected because the spectral reduction uses the global information about the network (i.e., the leading eigenvalue and eigenfunction of the graphon) and therefore more sophisticated than the GBB reduction, which only uses the weighted degree of each node.
 These results may be because the six graphons used in this study are benign, with simple $W$ functions having either high symmetry, monotonicity in terms of $y$ and $y'$, or being blockwise constant.
 To examine the accuracy of approximation in the case of more complicated graphons is saved for future work.

 We did not attempt to mathematically show the convergence of the spectral reduction for finite networks to that for graphons.
 For the proof, we need the convergence of both eigenvalue and eigenvector of $A$ $(= W_N)$ to the eigenvalue and eigenfunction, respectively, of $W$.
 The convergence of the eigenvalue is known \cite{borgs2012convergent}.
 However, to the best of our knowledge, the convergence of the eigenvector to the graphon eigenfunction is generally not known.
 The convergence of the eigenvector to eigenfunction was shown in Theorem $3.6$ in \cite{gong2022regular}.
 However, certain conditions such as uniform convergence of the graph limit as well as the compact convergence of the Riemann sum to their respective integral, which general graphons $W$ may not satisfy, need to be met for this theorem to be applied.
 Justification of the spectral reduction for graphon dynamical systems warrants future work.